 Some remove the need to eat or drink; some make you stronger; and some can store spells inside, for you to use at a later date.
 While they’re some of the harder magic items to come by, they are almost always helpful to at least one member of the party.

 Bracers of Defense 5e

-The Bracers of Defense 5e are a rare Wondrous item that gives your character +2 to their armour class as long as they’re not wearing armour or using a shield.
+The Bracers of Defense 5e are a rare Wondrous item that gives your character +2 to their armor class as long as they’re not wearing armor or using a shield.
 This makes them pretty handy for races like the Tortle 5e or classes like the Monk 5e – who either can’t wear DnD armor or do much better without it.